LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

-The first part of our response addresses one major comment from each reviewer.
+The first part of our response addresses one major comment from each review.

 What is the origin of the rational programmer
 ================================================================================

-Reviewer A says:
+Review A says:
 > the paper talks in the introduction of its top-level innovation being the
 > idea of the rational programmer.
 But then they go on to say that the idea
 > is actually taken from Lazarek.
 Which is it then?